AndrewWelc/dai-transactions-app/README.md

 updateUserRole();
 ```

+# Practical - DAI Transaction API
+This is an application/API that interacts with the DAI smart contract and stores the latest DAI transactions into a database on a continuous basis.
+The application also exposes a REST API that provides access to data from the database, including the last DAI transactions, transactions by sender or recipient, and the DAI balance of a given address.

+## Tech Stack
+- NestJS
+- PostgreSQL
+- TypeORM
+- Jest
+- Winston for logging

+All written in TypeScript.

 ## Environment Variables

 See the `.example.env` file to get the idea what the example environment variables are.

 **Important note: `INFURA_API_KEY` in `.env.example` is a free-tier [Infura](https://www.infura.io/) API KEY, but for the sake of this App, requests limits are more than enough.**

+## Logging

+The application logs all requests to the console.
+Additionally, the application logs errors to the console and to a log file in the logs directory.

 ## Installation